-Enterprise resource planning or ERP software is a suite of applications that manages core business processes, such as sales, purchasing, accounting, human resource, customer support, CRM and inventory.
-It’s an integrated system as opposed to individual software designed specifically for business process.
+Enterprise resource planning or ERP software is a suite of applications that manage core business processes, such as sales, purchasing, accounting, human resources, customer support, CRM, and inventory.
+It’s an integrated system as opposed to individual software designed for specific business processes.

-ERP software solutions have increasingly gained traction among enterprises both big and small for its centralized approach to business processes.
+ERP software solutions have been increasingly gaining traction among businesses, both big and small, owing to its centralized approach to business processes.
 With it, you can collect, store, manage, and interpret data from various business units.
-Likewise, ERP is used to automate back-office tasks and streamline cross-departmental workflows.
-When optimized, the solution can drive efficiency, lower costs and increase profitability.
+Likewise, ERP is used to automate back-office processes and streamline cross-departmental workflows.
+When optimized, the solution can drive efficiency, lower costs, and increase profitability.

-However, there are still plenty of companies who have yet to invest in one primarily because they are unaware of what it can do as well as what to expect when implementing one.
+However, there are still plenty of companies that have yet to invest in one primarily because they are unaware of what it can do as well as what to expect when implementing one.
 If you are one of these companies, well, you’re in luck.
 We have prepared an in-depth analysis of the features, types, and benefits that these ERP programs have to offer.
-In addition, we’ve presented how ERP systems are typically priced so you have an idea how it impacts the budget, and listed down some examples that you might want to consider as you browse for one for your company.
+Also, we’ll present how ERP systems are typically priced, so you’ll have an idea of how it impacts your budget and listed down some examples that you might want to consider as you browse for one for your company.

-ERP used to be accessible only to large enterprises because of the capital hardware required like servers and multiple workstations, and dedicated teams to handle its complex deployment, upgrades, and maintenance.
-However, in Accenture’s 2019 ERP trends study, they predicted that SaaS ERP deployment is accelerating as a mainstream delivery model with cloud vendors chipping away chunks of the market from legacy developers.
+ERP used to be accessible only to large enterprises because of the costly hardware they require, like servers and multiple workstations, and dedicated teams to handle its complex deployment, upgrades, and maintenance.
+However, in Accenture’s 2019 ERP trends study, they predicted that SaaS ERP deployment has been accelerating as a mainstream delivery model with cloud vendors chipping away chunks of the market from legacy developers.

-Another reason why SaaS ERPs are now becoming more popular among businesses of all sizes is because of its scalability.
+Another reason why SaaS ERPs are now becoming more popular among businesses of all sizes is because of their scalability.
 Companies can now choose to utilize all facets of ERP or simply select a combination of modules depending on their needs.
-Modules often address a main business area, such as, inventory management, accounting, payroll, human resources, marketing and product planning.
+Modules often address a core business area, such as inventory management, accounting, payroll, human resources, marketing, and product planning.
 The more robust ERP solutions feature CRM and business intelligence, but, expectedly, are pricier.

 If you are still wondering why ERP solutions are now essential to your business, read on.
 We will get right down to the nitty-gritty of its features, benefits, and types.
 This way, you have an idea of what to expect when you invest in one for your business.

-- NetSuite ERP.
-A fully integrated ERP targeted built for fast-growing companies, NetSuite ERP offers a scalable interface equipped with everything you need from financial management and inventory management to payment processing and vendor management.
+Integrated ERP software NetSuite ERP is built for fast-growing companies.
+The platform offers a scalable interface equipped with everything you need from financial management and inventory management to payment processing and vendor management.
 It is capable of automating a wide range of front- and back-office processes so that streamlining operations is much more simple.
-Moreover, it gives users robust reporting tools that offer actionable insights on your performance.
-To learn more, you can sign up for a NetSuite ERP free demo here.
+Moreover, it gives users robust reporting tools that offer actionable insights into your performance.

-- Sage Intacct.
-Another popular cloud accounting solution is Sage Intacct.
-Created for small and medium businesses, this platform features ERP capabilities via integration, such as, financial management, wholesale distribution, and retail management.
-In addition, it also comes with workflow management options that let you perform bank reconciliation, automated journal entries, and trial balance.
-What’s more, is that Sage Intacct comes with a no-fuss interface that both novice and professional users can get the hang of in little to no time.
+Cloud accounting software Sage Intacct is created for small and medium businesses.
+This platform features ERP capabilities via integration, such as financial management, wholesale distribution, and retail management.
+Also, it comes with workflow management options that let you perform bank reconciliation, automated journal entries, and trial balance.
+What’s more, Sage Intacct comes with a no-fuss interface that both novice and professional users can get the hang of in little to no time.

-- SYSPRO.
-Designed specifically for companies in the manufacturing industry, SYSPRO has been providing ERP solutions to companies for over 40 years.
-It comes with robust tools for accounting, document planning, work order management, project management, as well as inventory control so that it is easier to keep all the data in one place and manage all processes from one platform.
+Powerful ERP software SYSPRO is designed specifically for companies in the manufacturing industry.
+Interestingly, the solution has been providing ERP solutions to companies for over 40 years.
+It comes with robust tools for accounting, document planning, work order management, project management, as well as inventory control so that it is easier to keep all data in one place and manage all processes from one platform.
 It is also known for its use of BOT agents that are in charge of automating redundant processes and giving you fast support for all aspects of your operations.

-- Odoo.
-Among our examples of ERP software, Odoo is unique because of its open-sourced, modular architecture.
-It provides you with best-in-class sales and project management functionalities to start and as your business grows, you can choose to extend the platform’s capabilities by choosing from their extensive selection of applications.
-They offer a variety of applications for MRP, POS, accounting, eCommerce and other business processes.
+ERP software Odoo is unique because of its open-sourced, modular architecture.
+It provides you with best-in-class sales and project management functionalities to start.
+As your business grows, you can choose to extend the platform’s capabilities by choosing from their extensive selection of applications.
+They offer a variety of applications for MRP, POS, accounting, ecommerce, and other business processes.
 Moreover, the system is capable of seamlessly integrating with third-party applications so you can use your existing systems.

-- Oracle ERP Cloud.
-An end-to-end business management platform, Oracle ERP Cloud provides users with an integrated system for large businesses ranging from telecommunication and sales firms to pharmaceutical and manufacturing companies.
+Business management platform Oracle ERP Cloud is an end-to-end solution that provides users with an integrated system for large businesses ranging from telecommunication and sales firms to pharmaceutical and manufacturing companies.
 It comes with financial planning features, risk management tools, project execution capabilities, as well as compliance monitoring options.
 In addition, Oracle ERP Cloud also offers users a performance management module to help you gauge productivity within your enterprise and pinpoint how to improve overall operations.

-- Microsoft Dynamics GP.
-Coming from an industry leader, Microsoft Dynamics offers a robust set of features that tackle financial management, human resource management, supply chain management, and workspace collaboration.
-It is also known for its top-notch business intelligence feature that lets users get actionable insights on their ERP data.
+Business management solution Microsoft Dynamics GP offers a robust set of features that tackle financial management, human resource management, supply chain management, and workspace collaboration.
+Coming from an industry leader, it is also known for its top-notch business intelligence feature that lets users get actionable insights on their ERP data.
 Another claim to fame of this particular platform is that it seamlessly integrates with third-party partners, both cloud-hosted and on-premise.

-- SAP ERP.
-Another ERP tool coming from a prominent software provider is SAP ERP.
-Used by over 172,000 companies globally, this platform comes with supply chain management and customer relationship management functionalities and has the ability to integrate with various applications and modules for other business processes.
+Powerful ERP software SAP ERP is designed by a prominent software provider, SAP ERP.
+Used by over 172,000 companies globally, this platform comes with supply chain management and customer relationship management functionalities and can integrate with various applications and modules for other business processes.
 Other than its highly scalable interface, another thing that makes this platform unique is that it can be deployed on-premise, on the cloud, or as a hybrid model for your convenience.

-- ADVANTAGE 365.
-An integrated system that unifies a plethora of core functionalities to simplify the way you run your business operations.
-With core features for accounting, rental, inventory, credit card processing, sales, and other tools available within a single system, you can are able to handle more demanding tasks and smoothly execute your operations.
-Furthermore, with all core capabilities easily accessible by a few clicks, you are able to greatly bolster your operational efficiency without suffering from the headaches brought about by using separate business systems.
+Integrated business system ADVANTAGE 365 unifies a plethora of core functionalities to simplify the way you run your business operations.
+With core features for accounting, rental, inventory, credit card processing, sales, and other tools available within a single system, you can handle more demanding tasks and smoothly execute your operations.
+Furthermore, with all core capabilities easily accessible with a few clicks, you can significantly bolster your operational efficiency without suffering from the headaches of using separate business systems.

-- Z Suite ERP.
-A suite of businesses applications that houses the core functionalities of CRM, POS, and HRM, Z Suite ERP equips you with all the essential tools to centralize your data and streamline interdepartmental operations.
-Specifically built for SMBs, Z Suite ERP comes equipped with all the essential functionalities needed to drive growth to your businesses, but without the bloat that comes with advanced tools.
+ERP software Z Suite ERP is a suite of business applications that houses the core functionalities of CRM, POS, and HRM.
+This system equips you with all the essential tools to centralize your data and streamline interdepartmental operations.
+Specifically built for SMBs, Z Suite ERP comes with all the essential functionalities needed to drive growth to your businesses, but without the bloat that comes with advanced tools.
 With all information unified from within a single platform, you can rest assured that everyone in your organization is working with a single version of the truth.

-Beyond answering the question of what is ERP software, you should also know why you need it.
-The purpose of ERP software is to increase efficiency, streamline processes and promote a culture of collaboration in the organization.
-This results in minimized costs and increased productivity which can eventually lead to a better bottom line.
+Beyond answering the question of “what is ERP software?” you should also know why you need it.
+The purpose of ERP software is to increase efficiency, streamline processes, and promote a culture of collaboration in an organization.
+This results in minimized costs and increased productivity, which can eventually lead to a better bottom line.
 Let’s break down the advantages of ERP software:

-Business processes like accounting, sales, marketing, production, and inventory are integrated in one ERP platform.
+Business processes like accounting, sales, marketing, production, and inventory are integrated into one ERP platform.
 It’s easier to collect and access data across the organization, streamlining cross-departmental workflows.

 ERP also provides managers and key stakeholders with quick look-ups.
 Dashboards allow decision-makers to glance at key performance indicators across the organization.
-If they want to investigate more, managers can drill down to details in a few clicks.
+If they want to investigate more, managers can drill down into details with just a few clicks.

 Moreover, SaaS ERP further extends collaboration between remote teams and headquarters through the internet.
 Offshore business units are now within earshot of their mother unit.
 A culture of collaboration drives innovation and team play and, in general, makes businesses more competitive.

 ERP solutions have firewalls and restriction controls to guard against data breach.
-Having a single data warehouse means access points are tightly monitored and security is concentrated.
-Likewise, user permission rules give the admin the flexibility to lock in sensitive data without limiting user access to other information.
+Having a single data warehouse means access points are tightly monitored, and security is concentrated.
+Likewise, user permission rules give the admins the flexibility to lock in sensitive data without limiting user access to other information.

 Administrators can also quickly deactivate the access of terminated employees and grant permission to new ones.
 ERP solutions also display user activities, so you can easily spot unauthorized actions or suspicious activity patterns in the system.

-The only worse thing about the lack of a forecast is a wrong one.
+The only worse thing about the lack of a forecast is making the wrong one.
 Forecasts shape strategies; thus, it’s crucial organizations get the real picture.
-Using a centralized database, ERP lends to a company’s disparate business solutions a standardized process, ultimately, enhancing data integrity.
+Using a centralized database, ERP lends to a company’s disparate business solutions, a standardized process, ultimately enhancing data integrity.